Cyberian-Dev/entitykb/README.md

   untrusted clients.
 Instead, proxy EntityKB behind your application's security layer.

-* **Heavy RAM usage**: EntityKB is not a "big data" solution.
+* **Heavy memory usage**: EntityKB is not a "big data" solution.
-  The default graph store trades RAM for runtime performance and ease-of-use.
-  However, the storage could be replaced with a new implementation via configuration.
+  The default graph store trades memory for runtime performance and ease-of-use.
+However, the default storage component could be replaced with a new one that offloads data to disk or a new graph component that delegates to a scalable backend like Neo4j.

 * **Not transactional**: EntityKB is not designed for ACID-compliant data storage and should never be used as the "system of record".